-Natural recruitment was evident in most plots and particularly older plots where canopy thinning, as a result of Acacia die back, has resulted in more light reaching the forest floor.
-While some of these species appear to have originated from sown species other plants appear to have originated from re-spread topsoil and from introduction through natural vectors such as birds, wind etc. In all sites there was evidence of flowering and seed production in some eucalypt species as well as acacias although there is currently only minimal evidence of second generation eucalypts.
+Natural recruitment was evident in most plots and particularly older plots where canopy thinning, as a result of Acacia die back and the 2015 April severe storm, has resulted in more light reaching the forest floor.
+While some of these species appear to have originated from sown species other plants appear to have originated from re-spread topsoil and from introduction through natural vectors such as birds, wind etc. In all sites there was evidence of flowering and seed production in some eucalypt species as well as Acacias although there is currently only minimal evidence of second generation eucalypts.